CaldeCrack/pixel_art/README.md

 # Compress pixel art

-Tool to compress text files that represent pixel art using ANSI escape codes and visualize it.
+Tool to compress text files that represent pixel art using ANSI escape codes and visualize them.

 ## Usage